 6. authorship of scholarly work;

-7. evidence of employment in critical role by entity with distinguished reputation;
+7. evidence of employment in a critical role by an entity with a distinguished reputation;

-8. has received or will receive high salary.
+8. has received or will receive a high salary.

 O-1 visas are usually issued for a period of three years.
 Thereafter, they may be extended indefinitely on an annual basis.